laciferin2024/api.blogs.fastapi/README.md

 ## Installation

-Install the required packages using the following command:
+Use `uv` to install the required packages with the following command:
 ```
-pip install fastapi uvicorn
+uv install
 ```

 ## Running the Application